Best Pet Insurance for Senior Dogs

 Choose your priorities

 No insurer is best in every area.
-Prioritize coverage first if you're unsure where to start because senior dogs are more likely to develop conditions requiring expensive treatment, and coverage gaps are harder to find before enrollment than after.
+Prioritize coverage first if you're unsure where to start.
+Senior dogs are more likely to develop conditions that require expensive treatment, and coverage gaps are harder to catch before enrollment than after.
 Match your situation to one of these combinations:

 • Comprehensive coverage + affordable pricing: Best for senior dogs with manageable health needs where broad accident and illness coverage matters more than a polished claims experience.